MattKleinsmith/void-detector/README.md

 - The video had dimensions 640 x 480 at 30 fps.
 - It took 14 minutes to scan the store.

-Next steps:
+Plan:
+- Label data
+  - Choose a data format
+    - Find and test a pipeline.
+Use its data format
+  - Choose a bounding box hand-labeling program compatible with the chosen format
-- Convert video to images.
+  - Convert videos to images
+    - Consider minimizing the overlap of images to reduce the cost of labeling
       - Choose a good sampling rate
-  - Consider minimizing the overlap of images to reduce the cost of labeling
-  - Consider bounding box software options before choosing how to convert the video to images
-- Label data
-  - Find a bounding box labeling helper program
+        - Choose fastest sampling rate, get a sense of the overlap, and choose a slower sampling rate
+        - Consider using an algorithm that detects image overlap, like those used in panorama creators
   - Consider which kind of voids to label for the prototype:
     - Complete void
     - Void with product behind it